bcgsc/pori_graphkb_loader/doc/notation.md

 (<reference feature 1>,<reference feature 2>):<prefix><variant type>(<range 1>,<range2>)<untemplated seq>
 ```

 Untemplated sequence should only be included for sequence specific coordinate types such as genomic, CDS, and protein.
+Where possible, continuous notation is preferred to multi-feature.

 ### Exon Gene Fusion Example